 Design and Installation

 Consideration also needs to be made for which direction the grooves of the deck surface are running.
-The narrow grooves have the better anti-slip properties and where the water runs off is also important to the maintenance of the deck area – any damp corners will encourage algae.
+The narrow grooves have the better anti-slip properties.
+Also consider where the water drains, this is important to the deck maintenance because damp areas will encourage algae.
 Gravel soakaways are often integrated into deck design.

-Finally, try to keep that decking looking good with a little bit of maintenance.
-These composite deckboards are hard wearing and the composite materials used mean the boards should not rot, splinter or warp like traditional timber boards might.
+Finally, try to keep your decking looking good with a little bit of maintenance.
+These composite deckboards are hard wearing and the composite materials used mean the boards should not rot, splinter or warp the way a traditional timber board might.
 Because composite boards absorb a limited amount of moisture they do not usually attract mould or fungi and they are resistant to insects.
 To keep your investment looking good you will need a broom, hot soapy water and a wash down with clean water.
 However, as easy as that may be you will need a little bit of elbow grease as well.

 10 Year Manufacturers Guarantee

-Terms and conditions for this guarantee are available at the manufacturers website here.
+Terms and conditions for the WPC guarantee are available at the manufacturers website here.
 You will need to comply with these conditions to be eligible for the Manufacturer warranty.
 Southern Timber is not a party to any warranty offered by the Manufacturer, so cannot accept any liability.